 Seek out a trusted parenting mentor or peer to bounce some thoughts off of.
 It might be a friend from church, your own parents, or a pastor or counselor.
 Make sure your chosen sounding board shares your fundamental values so you’ll be certain to receive advice that matches up with them.
 Although the final parenting decision will still be yours to make, getting some feedback on your parental plan can lessen your anxiety and embolden you to do the hard things that parenting sometimes requires.

+Of all the single mom struggles, this one might be the hardest to fight against.
 Is there any end to the guilt a single parent feels?
 If you know that your decisions (some of which you may regret) contributed to your current family status, it’s especially present.
 There’s guilt about the financial things you can’t provide, guilt about the time you spend away from the kids, guilt about the things you just can’t do because of your situation.
 Regardless of how your children became the kids of a single parent, you worry daily about the effect that it’s having on them and feel responsible.

 If your single status is the result of a poor decision, own your mistake, learn from it, and move on.
 We all make mistakes, and the guilt we feel is only helpful inasmuch as it helps us to correct problems and become better people.
 If your current situation is the result of the mistakes of another, do yourself a favor and forgive.
 The burden of anger is too much for you to bear forever.
 You can’t get in a time machine and fix the past, but you can do your best to make today better—so focus your energy there.
 Work on relationships with your kids’ other parent/step-parent so they feel less friction.
 Be a great example today and trust God to fill in the gaps that are beyond your reach.